hjhilden/tides-serve/Readme.md

 [https://erddap.marine.ie/erddap/tabledap/IrishNationalTideGaugeNetwork.html](https://erddap.marine.ie/erddap/tabledap/IrishNationalTideGaugeNetwork.html)

 Stations return 0 if data is flagged as missing or if station feed is completely down.
+Loads data every 5 minutes.
+Will attempt data fetching 5 times with 500 ms interval for each run.

 Extremely minimal app built on [this tutorial](https://freecontent.manning.com/building-a-simple-web-server-in-node-js/)